SkrFractals/Comparser/README.md

 sum(<expressionIndex>,<expressionFrom>,<expressionTo>,<expression>)
 iterative sum: sum(<index>,from,to,expression(k<index>))
-Example: sum(0, 1, 4, k0) : 1 + 2 + 3 + 4 = 10
+Example: sum(0, 1, 4, k0) = 1 + 2 + 3 + 4 = 10
 Can also iterate backwards, unlike the same iterators in math.
 If you want them to return empty sums like backwards math sums, or negatives like backwards integrals, you can define that with a  ternary definition:
-DiodeSum(x,from,to,expression) = from > to ?
+DiodeSum(x, from, to, expression) : from > to ?
 0 : sum(x,from,to,expression)
-IntegralLikeSum(x,from,to,expression) : from > to ? -sum(x,from,to,expression) : sum(x,from,to,expression)
+IntegralLikeSum(x, from, to, expression) : from > to ? -sum(x, from, to, expression) : sum(x, from, to, expression)
 There is also "prod" function that functions the same way as an iterated product
 and there is also "vec" function, which doesn't add or multiply the terms, but puts them all directly into a vector.

 Constants:
 e | pi | tau | gamma | one
 Get replaced by their associated mathematical constant value
-Some algebras have their extra constants, like i in Complex numbers and i,j,k in Quaternions.
+Some algebras have their extra constants, like i in Complex numbers and i, j, k in Quaternions.

 Variables:
 Work by simple value substitution just like constants, but you define their names and values